SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 The Gherkin syntax allows any combination of these three types of steps, but a scenario usually has distinct blocks of `Given`, `When` and `Then` statements.

-Scenario steps are defined using text and can have additional table or multi-line text arguments.
+Scenario steps are defined using text and can have additional table (called `DataTable`) or multi-line text (called `DocString`) arguments.

 For more details, see [[https://github.com/cucumber/cucumber/wiki/Given-When-Then]].

 SpecFlow generates a call inside the unit test method for each scenario step.
-The call is performed by the SpecFlow runtime that will execute the binding matching to the scenario step.
+The call is performed by the SpecFlow runtime that will execute the step definition matching to the scenario step.
 The matching is done at runtime, so the generated tests can be compiled and executed even if the binding is not yet implemented.
 Read more about execution of test before the binding has been implemented: [[Missing, Pending or Improperly Configured Bindings|Test Result]].

 The scenario steps are primary way to execute any custom code to automate the application.
 You can read more about the different bindings in the [[Bindings]] page.

 ##Table and multi-line text arguments
 You can include tables and multi-line arguments in scenario steps.
-These are used by the [[step binding|step bindings]] and are either passed as additional table or string arguments.
+These are used by the [[step definitions|step bindings]] and are either passed as additional `Table` or `string` arguments.

 For more details, see [[https://cucumber.io/docs/reference#step-arguments]]